“Being responsive to the needs and challenges of our clients is key and our top priority."

 Vigil Enterprises, Inc. Announces New Ownership

 We are very excited about our future.
-Being part of a larger successful firm will have a positive impact on us as a company and will allow us to be a more resourceful partner to you.
+Being a part of a vision that will have a positive impact on our community and us as a company will allow us to be a more resourceful partner to you.
+We look forward to our continued work together for many years to come.

 2014 PTAP Success Client: Vigil Enterprises